 Cleaning your house will help keep bugs away, but you’ll also want to spend some time organizing.
 Piles of clothes, stacks of paper, and cardboard boxes are exactly what bugs want.
 They provide bugs with the shelter they need.
 Go through your clothes and donate the pieces you don’t wear anymore.
 Replace cardboard boxes with sealed plastic bins.
 Bugs will have a harder time slipping into these than boxes.

 Maintaining your yard is just as important as taking care of the inside of your home.
 Leaf piles make the perfect hiding spot for bugs.
 Make sure to rake leaves and remove any debris from your yard.
 You’ll also want to keep your lawn trimmed.
 Check to make sure shrubs and plants aren’t touching your home.
-Bugs crawl from plants right into your home.
+Bugs can easily crawl from plants right into your house.
 If you keep firewood in your yard, it’s best to place it at least 20 feet from your home since bugs often hide there.

 Seal Cracks & Gaps